-- For each Panel Hearing, a Panel of three (3) members will be chosen from the available pool by the "Managing Director".
+For each Panel Hearing, a Panel of three (3) members will be chosen from the available pool by the Managing Director or designee.
 The Hearing Panel will usually be comprised of one student, one faculty member, and one staff member or Administrative Hearing Officer.
 Availability may determine a different composition for the Panel.
 In cases involving Part I, section B.1 (Academic Misconduct), the Hearing Panel will be comprised only of students and faculty.
-In cases involving Part I, section B.2 (Actions against Members of the University Community and Others), or other sensitive issues, the "Managing Director" will appoint three Administrative Hearing Officers for the Panel. - 4.
-Resource Person
+In cases involving Part I, section B.2 (Actions against Members of the University Community and Others), or other sensitive issues, the Managing Director or designee will appoint three Hearing Panel members for the Panel.
+A Hearing Panel Chair may be selected in order to assist the Resource Person in conducting an orderly hearing.
+A Hearing Panel Chair may not be a student.